bitnami/charts/bitnami/kiam/README.md

 By default the first use case will be applied.
 In second case, it's needed a certificate and a key.
 We would expect them to look like this:

-- certificate files should look like (and there can be more than one certificate if there is a certificate chain)
+- The certificate files should look like (there can be more than one certificate if there is a certificate chain)

     ```console
     -----BEGIN CERTIFICATE-----